GehDoc/vscode-textile-preview/README.md

 ## Roadmap

-The todo-list for the first beta is on GitHub, in the project [VSCode Textile Preview Extension](https://github.com/GehDoc/vscode-textile-preview/projects/1).
+The todo-list is on GitHub, in the project [VSCode Textile Preview Extension](https://github.com/GehDoc/vscode-textile-preview/projects/1).

-All existing bugs/enhancements are already tagged to create the following roadmap : BETA, RELEASE 1.0.0, then FUTURE.
+All existing bugs/enhancements are already tagged to create the following roadmap : RELEASE 1.0.0, then FUTURE.

 ## Support this project